-The Psychology (PSY) concentration (General track) is designed to equip students with the ability to understand and practice within fields associated with psychology by providing a sound overview of the psychology discipline from an informed and Reformed Christian worldview for the good of others and the glory of God.
+The Psychology (PSY) concentration is designed to equip students with the ability to understand and practice within fields associated with psychology by providing a sound overview of the psychology discipline from an informed and Reformed Christian worldview for the good of others and the glory of God.

-The PSY concentration (General track) begins in the first year by laying the essential groundwork for critical thinking with a core focused upon economics, mathematics, philosophy, political theory, religion, and Western Civilization.
-Additional courses on composition and presentation require students to not only learn material but communicate information cogently and persuasively-essential skills in the field of sports psychology.
+The PSY concentration begins in the first year by laying the essential groundwork for critical thinking with a core focused upon economics, mathematics, philosophy, political theory, religion, and Western Civilization.
+Additional courses on composition and presentation require students to not only learn material but communicate information cogently and persuasively essential skills in the field of sports psychology.

-Psychology general track students are also introduced in their first year to psychology, human development, and an understanding of psychology from a Christian perspective in their enrollment in Introduction to Psychology, Lifespan Development, and The Christian Mind respectively.

-Second-year students complete additional studies in the liberal arts core while enrolling in two classes, Theories of Human Nature and Educational Psychology in the Fall and Spring semesters.
+Psychology general track students are also introduced in their first year to psychology, human development, and an understanding of psychology from a Christian perspective in their enrollment in Lifespan Development.
+Second-year students complete additional studies in the liberal arts core while enrolling in two classes, Theories of Human Nature Current Issues in Psychology in the fall and spring semesters.

-Upper-class PSY students enroll in classes in Social Psychology, Abnormal Psychology, Positive Psychology, Sports and Exercise Psychology, Christian Ethics, and Social Science Research Methods.
-Electives and other core course requirements round out a student's academic preparation, before their program culminates in their participation in their Capstone project, the goal of which is for students to employ all of the elements of their Providence Christian education in independent research and exposition.
+Upper-class PSY students enroll in classes in Philosophy of Psychology, Ethics, Abnormal Psychology, and Neuroscience.
+Electives and other core course requirements round out a student's academic preparation, before their program culminates in their participation in their Capstone project, the goal of which is for students to employ all of the elements of their Providence Christian education in independent research and exposition

-The General Psychology track within the Psychology concentration of Providence Christian College exists to enhance the holistic development of students through nurturing student knowledge, skills, and attitudes necessary for the observation, understanding, and analysis of human behavior, and by developing, through the study of educational, social, sports and exercise, abnormal, coaching, and positive psychology an understanding of how the human soul can best flourish for God's glory.
+The Psychology concentration of Providence Christian College exists to enhance the holistic development of students through nurturing student knowledge, skills, and attitudes necessary for the observation, understanding, and analysis of human behavior, and by developing, through the study of educational, social, sports and exercise, abnormal, coaching, and positive psychology an understanding of how the human soul can best flourish for God's glory.